craigfhamlin/Capstone-Project2-EDX/README.md

 Second assignment for EdX/HarvardX Data Science: Capstone

-A prediction model is developed from publically available data.
+A prediction model is developed from publicly available data.